experimental-software/linux-training/README.md

 ## License

-All documentation content of this project is licensed under the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.en.html).
+All documentation content of this project is licensed under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-All source code of this project is licensed under the [AGPL license](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).
+All source code of this project is licensed under the [MIT Licsense](https://tldrlegal.com/license/mit-license).